The Boys is a 2019 Amazon Prime Video series, based on the 2006/7 comic and developed for the screen by Eric Kripke.

 A group of ordinary people, The Boys, fight against the most famous superheroes, The Seven.
 They’ll do whatever it takes to stop them and take revenge for their injustices and violence, and all of it without sparing the viewer scenes of sex and splatter violence.
 It’s a kind that brings to mind another one – Watchmen.
 In this case, it didn’t find the requisite support as a feature film, while the series format has however gained both appreciation and multiple awards.

-The world of “supes” to describe the real world
+The world of “supes” to describe the world

-Consequently, they act by following what is right, instead of delivering a package of sweet lies or too strong personal opinions – only because, after all, it’s easier.
-The show also addresses the questions of how important it is to have a healthy and solid family behind your back.
-And how much avenging can become an obsession, that at the end of the day does not make you worthy of attention.
+The theme is, therefore, not knowing how to discern right and wrong, letting the superheroes be influenced by sweetened lies or cemented personal opinions only because, after all, it’s more convenient.
+The show also addresses the question of how important it is to have a healthy and solid family behind your back.
+And how much avenging what has been lost can become an obsession that does not make what you still have worthy of attention.